Honk, the Uber for towing services, raises $18 million

 The investment was led by Altpoint Ventures, with participation from existing investors Structure Capital and Venture 51.

-The company said it would use the funds to build on its network of 75,000 tow truckers and roadside assisters; and add new services for insurers, fleet managers and manufacturers.
+The company said it would use the funds to build on its network of 75,000 tow truckers and roadside assisters, as well as add new services for insurers, fleet managers and manufacturers.

-Company chief executive Corey Brundage declined to comment on the company’s revenue, path to profitability, or valuation in an interview.
+Company chief executive Corey Brundage declined to comment on the company’s revenue, path to profitability or valuation in an interview.

-Honk basically applies the same technology ride-hailing uses to the towing business, making trucks more responsive and slashing the time that a customer waits to get help when they need it, according to Brundage.
+Honk basically applies to the towing business the same technology ride-hailing uses, making trucks more responsive and slashing the time that a customer waits to get help when they need it, according to Brundage.

 As we wrote last year, roadside assistance is a huge, fragmented market.
 According to the market research firm, IBISWorld, customers spend roughly $6 billion on roadside assistance services.